HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 Uptake here is low, with [`DPR`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DPR) and [`Viewport-Width`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Viewport-Width) leading with 0.15% of mobile sites requesting this, [`Device-Memory`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Device-Memory) a little behind at 0.14% and [`Width`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Width) at just 0.0%, but this is now deprecated, the proposed replacement being Sec-CH-Width, we detected no sites requesting this.

-Currently, only Chrome, (and Chromium based browsers like Microsoft's Edge) and Opera support these headers, with <a hreflang="en" href="https://caniuse.com/client-hints-dpr-width-viewport">Safari and Firefox not yet onboard</a>.
+Currently, only Chrome, (and Chromium based browsers like Microsoft's Edge), and Opera support these headers, with <a hreflang="en" href="https://caniuse.com/client-hints-dpr-width-viewport">Safari and Firefox not yet onboard</a>.

 #### Network Client Hints

 {{ figure_markup(
    image="mobile-web-usage-of-network-client-hints.png",
    caption="Usage of Network Client Hint directives.", description="Bar chart showing the usage of network Client Hint directives detected on mobile and desktop page loads.
-Again mobile seems higher (0.09% for desktop versus 0.15% for mobile) for most with `save-data` being used less by both at 0.04% and 0.08% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=172140786&format=interactive", sheets_gid="1041308066", sql_file="client_hints.sql"
+Again, mobile seems higher (0.09% for desktop versus 0.15% for mobile) for most with `save-data` being used less by both at 0.04% and 0.08% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=172140786&format=interactive", sheets_gid="1041308066", sql_file="client_hints.sql"